 Again, companies like Songtrust, Sentric, CD Baby, TuneCore and Audiam are some admin publishing companies who will do this.
 These companies will accept anyone and everyone.
 If you have a bit more clout, you should look into more exclusive companies like Kobalt, PEN, Riptide and Secret Road.
 These companies operate like normal publishers, but work on an admin (commission only) basis.
 They do not retain ownership – like traditional publishing companies.

 “Sync” stands for “synchronization.”
 A sync license is needed to sync music to picture.
 TV shows, movies, commercials, video games, all need a sync license to legally put a song alongside their picture.
 Technically, so does YouTube, Facebook and Instagram.
-Only recently have YouTube, Facebook and Instagram officially struck deals with all the major (and most of the indie) publishers to officially allow cover videos on their platforms.
+YouTube, Facebook and Instagram officially struck deals with all the major (and most of the indie) publishers to officially allow cover videos on their platforms.
 That’s why for a while, Facebook was ripping down cover videos.

 Back in the day, believe it or not, YouTube did it too—per the publishers’ request.
 But now that the platforms are licensed, publishers (and songwriters) can earn from cover videos on the platforms.
 YouTube was the first, with their Content ID technology, to be able to track and monetize songs uploaded by users on their platform.
 For verified partners, they will even split cover song earnings with the publishers and the creators of the videos.

-If you want to start earning from your Facebook videos, signup for Facebook for Creators.
+If you want to start earning from your Facebook videos, sign up for Facebook for Creators.
 As of mid-2019, Facebook required creators to have at least 10,000 Page Likes, at least 30,000 one-minute views in the past 60 days, a Page in good standing, and to be based in a country that is supported by Facebook monetization.